Understanding the Phases of Cloud Migration for Businesses

 The pre-migration phase is crucial for setting the foundation and defining the goals and objectives of the migration process.
 Here are the key steps involved in this phase:

 To begin with, companies should define a migration strategy that aligns with their goals.
-An effective data migration strategy can make transferring data easier, faster, and less risky.
+An effective migration strategy can make transferring user accounts and data easier, faster, and secure.

 This strategy should outline the approach, timeline, and available resources for the migration process.
-It should also include data security, compliance requirements, and budget constraints.
+It should also include data security, compliance requirements, and the budget for the scope of work.

 b.
 Assess the Source Cloud Data

-Performing a pre-migration assessment is a crucial step for every business when planning a data migration to the cloud.
+Performing a pre-migration assessment of the source cloud is a crucial step for every business when planning the overall migration.
 It involves determining the following:

 • How much data are you migrating?